InformaticsMatters/jenkins-utils/README.rst

 platform.
 It is a small library that currently simplifies the creation of Jobs using `python-jenkins`_ and various credential types using cURL.

-Typical use of the utilities relies on creating an ``ImJenkinsServer`` class by providing a suitably formatted URL::
+Typical use of the utilities relies on creating an ``ImJenkinsServer`` object by providing a suitably formatted URL::

     from im_jenkins_server import ImJenkinsServer